saifullah73/Test-Suite-Reduction/README.md

 # Test Suite Reduction Algorithms
 A set of javascript tools to reduce test suite size via delta debugging,linear search, and binary search designed to run on mutode2 csv ouput files.
+Feature selection is also used to select most correlated test cases with respect to mutation score
 ## Usage
 ### Linear Search Algorithm
 `node linMin.js <path to csv> <tolerance>`